What Should be in a Sick Kit?

 - Honest lotion for dry skin

-These items for flu season 2020 would make for great gift ideas when you know someone that’s under the weather!
+These items would also make for a great sick kit package when you know someone that’s under the weather!

 And lastly, this is a continual list that I update every year…